 Notice there are no traffic lights.
 A policeman with white gloves stands "on point duty" in the middle of the road and controls by hand gestures the flow of cars, buses, cars, vans, motorbikes, bicycles, prams, people and dogs.

 [I wonder when lights were first installed?
 Am I right in recalling that PHJ writes about the coming of the lights in her first novel, This Bed Thy Centre (1935)?
-Is the dismal pub that she so gruellingly decribes the Northcote Tavern?
+And is the original of the dismal pub she so gruellingly decribes the Northcote Tavern?
 Drat, I've mislaid my copy, so I can't check.
 Can anybody help?]

 [The bus shown coming from Northcote Road is numbered 19, with the destination "Highbury Ba[rn]".
 The route between Highbury and Clapham Junction began in 1906, and was not extended to Tooting Bec (and sometimes beyond) until 1934, a couple of years after the painting.
 I only ever recall 49s going along Northcote Road, with 19s going up Battersea Rise (behind the viewer in the painting) in the direction of Emanuel School, Wandsworth Common North Side, Trinity Toad, and Tooting Bec Station.
 (Wikipedia: London buses route 19.]